The Incredible Sumerians part 3

 It, the surrounding land, and its people, were literally owned

 sacred gardens, they were also believed to also live within their temple complex,

 their physical embodiment .

 major idol (it was later shared amongst the priests and priestess that dressed

 Armies of the time were not suited to sieges

 Sumerians were not ones to leave anything to chance with barbarian raids from the desert and Zagros hills and mountains, the occasional attack by neighbours (especially Elam).
 There might have been local conflict though we haven't any direct evidence of this.
 Anyway, most larger cities were protected by walls with towers and had water-filled moats and the armies of the time were not well suited to siege warfare.

 Military Tactics of the Sumerians

-(plural stêlai) and towards the end of this period the art and burial goods reflected a society becoming increasingly militaristic.
+(plural stêlai) and towards the end of the EDP and the art and burial goods became increasingly militaristic.

 As a result, we have a good idea of the weapons available,

 Most soldiers were conscripts and had to supply their own

 Metal (bronze age) armour was uncommon

 They had their own units of soldiers, one of which was a ‘Nu-Banda’

-The technology to produce bronze swords only appeared in the Agean and South-eastern Europe around 1700 BC.so were not available.
+The technology to produce bronze swords only appeared in the Agean and South-eastern Europe around 1700 BC.so they were not available.

 other personal weapons beyond the spears and bows and these included slingshots, battle axes, maces, and

 skirmishers were called Nim which meant ‘flies’ and generals were called

 There was no cavalry.

 been throughout most of history, capturing a city most often involved a siege, and this wasn’t very practical with citizen-soldiers.

 Summer temperatures were blisteringly hot in Sumer and winters could be cool.
 The landscape

 So there was a limited fighting season and limits to where

 ended with the loser agreeing to pay tribute in grain (and forced labour) and to

-In the just over six hundred years that marked the ‘Early Dynastic Period’ of Sumer lugals and ensis grew in wealth and secular
+over six hundred years that marked the ‘Early Dynastic Period’ lugals and ensis grew in wealth and secular

 Towards the end of this period, Sumer became more militaristic.